 At Earth, substorms do not always occur as isolated events.
 Instead, multiple substorm expansions can happen consecutively (Liou et al., 2013).
 A similar behavior is observed for dawn storms at Jupiter.
-The occurrence of successive dawn storms separated by a delay of a few hours could explain why images of dawn storms from HST often display large injection signatures in the post-noon sector (Gray et al., 2016; Grodent et al., 2018).
-Furthermore, (Yao et al., 2020) suggest that successive dawn storms are responsible for the multiple injection auroral structures.
+The occurrence of successive dawn storms separated by a delay of a few hours could explain why images of dawn storms from HST often display large injection signatures in the postnoon sector (Gray et al., 2016; Grodent et al., 2018).
+Furthermore, Z. H. Yao et al. (2020a) suggest that successive dawn storms are responsible for the multiple injection auroral structures.

 Terrestrial substorms vary considerably in intensity and those which could not fully develop are called pseudo-breakups (Pulkkinen et al., 1998).
-The event observed during PJ16 (29 October 2018) was limited to a small intensification, which might be analogous to terrestrial pseudobreakups (Fig. S2).
+The event observed during PJ16 (October 29, 2018) was limited to a small intensification, which might be analogous to terrestrial pseudo-breakups (Figure 4).

-The orientation of the interplanetary magnetic field (and, to a lesser extent, the dynamic pressure 270 271 of the solar wind) controls the occurrence and intensity of Earth substorms (Kullen & Karlsson, 2004).
-Unfortunately, these solar wind parameters are difficult to obtain at Jupiter while Juno 272 carries out its perijove observations.
-Therefore, we used the propagation model from Tao et al. 273 274 (2005), which relies on measurements acquired at one astronomical unit from the Sun (from either the OMNI data or the Stereo A spacecraft) to estimate the solar wind velocity and dynamic 275 pressure at Jupiter when Jupiter and the observatory are sufficiently well aligned (<40°) (Figures 276 277 S6-S8).
-Most dawn storms for which such an estimate was possible (i.e. PJ5, PJ9, PJ14 and PJ20) happened more than 2 days away from any solar wind enhancement, which confirms that 278 dawn storm may occur during relaxed solar wind conditions.
-However, they can also occur at 279 times closer to a solar wind enhancement (e.g. PJ1, PJ6 and PJ16), suggesting that solar wind shocks do not necessarily prevent their occurrence.
-The comparison of the location of the magnetopause measured by Juno and the aurora observed by HST also suggests that dawn storms happen independently of the state of compression of the magnetosphere and are most probably internally driven, contrary to the global main emission brightenings, which only occur in the compressed state (Yao et al., 2020).
+The orientation of the interplanetary magnetic field (and, to a lesser extent, the dynamic pressure of the solar wind) controls the occurrence and intensity of Earth substorms (Kullen & Karlsson, 2004).
+Unfortunately, these solar wind parameters are difficult to obtain at Jupiter while Juno carries out its perijove observations.
+Therefore, we used the propagation model from Tao et al. (2005), which relies on measurements acquired at one astronomical unit from the Sun (from either the OMNI data or the Stereo A spacecraft) to estimate the solar wind velocity and dynamic pressure at Jupiter when Jupiter and the observatory are sufficiently well aligned (<40°) (Figures S6-S8).
+Most dawn storms for which such an estimate was possible (i.e., PJ5, PJ9, PJ14, and PJ20) happened more than 2 days away from any solar wind enhancement, which confirms that dawn storm may occur during relaxed solar wind conditions.
+However, they can also occur at times closer to a solar wind enhancement (e.g., PJ1, PJ6, and PJ16), suggesting that solar wind shocks do not necessarily prevent their occurrence.
+The comparison of the location of the magnetopause measured by Juno and the aurora observed by HST also suggests that dawn storms happen independently of the state of compression of the magnetosphere and are most probably internally driven, contrary to the global main emission brightenings, which only occur in the compressed state (Z. H. Yao et al., 2020b).

-286 Regardless of the similarities between terrestrial substorms and Jovian dawn storms, it is also important to stress the major differences between the Earth's and Jupiter's magnetospheres 287 (Mauk & Bagenal, 2013).
-The first is dominated by its interaction with the solar wind, and 288 magnetic reconnections on the dayside magnetopause drive the plasma convection in the 289 magnetosphere through the so-called Dungey cycle (Dungey, 1961).
-On the other hand, the 290 Jovian magnetosphere is inflated with plasma originating from the volcanic moon Io and the 291 rotation of the planet controls the motion and the energization of the magnetospheric plasma.
-292 293 The mechanism through which the mass injected at Io is ultimately released via reconnection on closed field lines is called the Vasyliunas cycle (Kronberg et al., 2007; Vasyliunas, 1983).
-294 Reconnection on the dayside magnetopause, while it does exist at Jupiter (Ebert et al., 2017), 295 296 cannot open a significant amount of flux (Desroche et al., 2012; Masters, 2017), leading to a very 297 different type of magnetospheric topology (Zhang et al., 2020).
-By comparing the occurrence of magnetotail reconnection and plasmoid release to predictions of the solar wind input, (Vogt et 298 al., 2019) showed that these large scale reconfigurations of the magnetotail were mostly 299 300 independent from solar wind compression.
+Despite the similarities between terrestrial substorms and Jovian dawn storms, it is also important to stress the major differences between the Earth's and Jupiter's magnetospheres (B. Mauk & Bagenal, 2013).
+The first is dominated by its interaction with the solar wind, and magnetic reconnections on the dayside magnetopause drive the plasma convection in the magnetosphere through the so-called Dungey cycle (Dungey, 1961).
+On the other hand, the Jovian magnetosphere is inflated with plasma originating from the volcanic moon Io and the rotation of the planet controls the motion and the energization of the magnetospheric plasma.
+The mechanism through which the mass injected at Io is ultimately released via reconnection on closed field lines is called the Vasyliunas cycle (Kronberg et al., 2007; Vasyliunas, 1983).
+Reconnection on the dayside magnetopause, while it does exist at Jupiter (Ebert et al., 2017), cannot open a significant amount of flux (Desroche et al., 2012; Masters, 2017), leading to a very different type of magnetospheric topology where the amount of flux open to the solar wind is very limited and intertwined with closed flux tubes connected to the distant magnetotail (Zhang et al., 2020).
+By comparing the occurrence of magnetotail reconnection and plasmoid release to predictions of the solar wind input (Vogt et al., 2019), showed that these large scale reconfigurations of the magnetotail were mostly independent from solar wind compression.